-Section 2: Definitions
+361 Section 2: Definitions

-- A. The following terms, which appear frequently in this Appendix, shall be defined as follows: - Organization: a registered Independent or University organization that has authorization to receive funding. - SAFC: Student Activities Funding Commission, the designated Finance Commission of the Student Assembly. - iii.
-New applicant: an organization that did not receive funding in the previous two funding cycles. - v.
-Returning applicant: an organization that did receive funding in the previous two funding cycles. - v.
-Funding cycle: a two-year period of time spanning from the start of the third quarter of an evennumbered year to the end of the second quarter of the next even-numbered year (e.g. July 1, 2006 to June 30, 2008) - vi.
+- A. The following terms, which appear frequently in this Appendix, shall be defined as follows: - i.
+Organization: a registered Independent or University organization that has authorization to receive funding. - ii.
+SAFC: Student Activities Funding Commission, the designated Finance Commission of the Student Assembly. - iii.
+New applicant: an organization that did not receive funding in the previous two funding cycles. - iv.
+Returning applicant: an organization that did receive funding in the previous two funding cycles. - 369v.Funding cycle: a two-year period of time spanning from the start of the third quarter of an evennumbered year to the end of the second quarter of the next even-numbered year (e.g. July 1, 2006 to June 30, 2008). - vi.
 Petition: document to collect signatures that includes the name of the organization, its mission statement, and monetary request.
-All petitions must be registered with and prepared by the Office of the Assemblies. - vii.
-By-line funding: line item funding that comes directly from the SAF and not from an intermediary source, such as the SAFC. - viii.
-Finance Committee: a committee of the Student Assembly as outlined in the Student Assembly Bylaws.
+All petitions must be registered with and prepared by the Office of the Assemblies. - 375vii.By-line funding: line item funding that comes directly from the SAF and not from an intermediary376source, such as the SAFC. - 377viii.Appropriations Committee: a committee of the Student Assembly as outlined in the Student378Assembly Bylaws.

-Section 3: Eligibility
+379 Section 3: Eligibility

-- A. To receive byline funding applicants must: - i. directly and primarily serve/benefit the entire undergraduate Cornell community - ii. allow all students equal access to services and/or participation - iii. request as part of their annual operating budget at least \$0.50 per student, per year, from the SAF - iv. if a new applicant, present a petition of fifteen hundred (1500) registered undergraduates to the Student Assembly - v. be of university status and have an advisor who is provided by the university to advise the operations of the organization - vi. have been a pre-registered university organization and be in good standing with Campus Activities - vii. be in the top tier of their current primary funding board (they have outgrown the primary funding board model and thus seeking a higher level of recognition and funding on campus)
+A. To receive byline funding applicants must: 380 directly and primarily serve/benefit the entire undergraduate Cornell community i.
+381 allow all students equal access to services and/or participation 382 ii. request as part of their annual operating budget at least \$0.50 per student, per year, from the SAF iii.
+383 if a new applicant, present a petition of fifteen hundred (1500) registered undergraduates to the 384 iv.
+Student Assembly 385 be of university status and have an advisor who is provided by the university to advise the operations 386 v. of the organization 387 have been a pre-registered university organization and be in good standing with Campus Activities 388 vi. be in the top tier of their current primary funding board (they have outgrown the primary funding 389 vii. board model and thus seeking a higher level of recognition and funding on campus) 390 391